Pawel762/CEBD1160-Project/README.md

 ### Abstract

+- opportunity: wine.data (what data do we have)
+- challenge: Diffuculty defining purpose of certain properties. (what is the "problem" we could solve with this dataset)
+- action: Run the appropriate algorythm to answer the question. (how will we try to solve this problem/answer this question)
+- resolution: Used Linear Regression Model

+### Introduction

-The wine dataset is composed of 13 different characteristics.
-The wines in this dataset are from 3 different regions.
+The wine dataset is composed of 13 different characteristics. (class, alcohol, malic acid, ash, alcalinity of ash, magnesium, total phenols, flavanoids, nonflavanoid phenols, proanthocyanins, color_intensity, hue, od280 od315 of diluted wines and proline) The wines in this dataset are from 3 different regions (represented by the class column).
 Some of the properties, I known.
-Other ones are chemicals that I never heard.
+Other ones are chemicals I never heard.
 I wanted to build a model that will predict the hue based on the other properties.
 My starting point was the “scipy cheat sheet” https://scikit-learn.org/stable/tutorial/machine_learning_map/ By process of elimination it led me to use linear regression model with fit.

-### Introduction

-Brief (no more than 1-2 paragraph) description about the dataset.
-Can copy from elsewhere, but cite the source (i.e. at least link, and explicitly say if it's copied from elsewhere).

 ### Methods

 Brief (no more than 1-2 paragraph) description about how you decided to approach solving it.
 Include:
+I used pandas to read the wine.dat by setting the separator and defining the column names.
+Pandas were also used to select the X and the y.
+X being the data (all fields excluding the target and class) and y, the target (hue).
+Next I split the dataset in two.
+One portion is the test and the remaining portion will be used to train my model.
+I used test size 0.38. next I trained my model using a linear regression with fit.
+Next, I compared my models predictions to the actual in the test dataset.
+I printed the residual difference for every actual hue in the test data set.

 - pseudocode for this method (either created by you or cited from somewhere else)
 - why you chose this method